Hope Valley Line: Proposals for services that bypass Sheffield

 Nottinghamshire County Council and the Department for Transport have investigated the possibility of adding another service that does not call at Sheffield in order to improve the journey time between Nottingham and Manchester.
 Stopping (and changing direction) in Sheffield, the fastest journey is 110 minutes (as of 2019), but the council has estimated bypassing Sheffield would cut the time to 85 minutes.
 Suggested improvements on a 2+1/2 mi stretch near Stockport may reduce journey times by 2–3 minutes.

 Hope Valley route upgrade

-The rebuilt second platform (left) and new track (beneath train) at Dore and Totley railway station.
+The rebuilt second platform (left) and new track (beneath train) at Dore & Totley railway station.
+The Midland main line is on the far left.

-In 2018, proposals were published for works necessary to create a 3600 ft passing loop between Bamford and Hathersage, to extend the extant platform at Dore to cope with six-coach trains, to redouble the track and to reinstate the second platform and footbridge at Dore and Totley station (the track having been singled and platform demolished in the 1980s).
-This was intended to improve capacity on the line by removing a major bottleneck.
-It allowed passenger trains to pass slower-moving freight and allowed three fast trains per hour between Manchester and Sheffield, in addition to a stopping passenger train.
-Improvements were also made to Jaggers Lane Bridge in Hathersage.
-Planning permission for the upgrade was granted in February 2018, but delays meant that the works were not completed until 2024.
-The necessary Transport and Works Act was also published in 2018.
+There was a lack of capacity on this line with the 1985 singling of the track and removal of the island platform at Dore having caused a major bottleneck.
 In March 2021, it was announced by Minister of State for Transport, Andrew Stephenson, that £137 million would be allocated to upgrade the line.
-A joint venture between Volker Rail and Story Contracting was awarded an £80 million contract for the delayed Hope Valley upgrade.
-Work started on 29 May 2022 and was completed by early April 2024.
+Work started in May 2022 and was completed in April 2024.